Find Affordable College Courses

 Philosophy & Religious Studies Student Demographics at Georgia State

-Take a look at the following statistics related to the make-up of the philosophy and religious studies majors at Georgia State University.
+Take a look at the following statistics related to the make-up of the philosophy & religious studies majors at Georgia State University.

 Georgia State Philosophy & Religious Studies Bachelor’s Program

-In the 2020-2021 academic year, 37 students earned a bachelor's degree in philosophy and religious studies from Georgia State.
-About 46% of these graduates were women and the other 54% were men.
-The typical philosophy and religious studies bachelor's degree program is made up of only 37% women.
-So female students are more repesented at Georgia State since its program graduates 9% more women than average.
+For the most recent academic year available, 46% of philosophy & religious studies bachelor's degrees went to men and 54% went to women.
+The typical philosophy & religious studies bachelor's degree program is made up of only 35% women.
+So female students are more repesented at Georgia State since its program graduates 19% more women than average.

 undefined

-Prospective students may be interested in knowing that this school graduates 47% more racial-ethnic minorities in its philosophy and religious studies bachelor's program than the national average.*
+Prospective students may be interested in knowing that this school graduates 39% more racial-ethnic minorities in its philosophy & religious studies bachelor's program than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from Georgia State University with a bachelor's in philosophy and religious studies.
+The following table and chart show the race/ethnicity for students who recently graduated from Georgia State University with a bachelor's in philosophy & religious studies.

 undefined